-The concept of organisational fields has become an increasingly useful - meso - level of analysis for considering sets of organisations7, organisational populations8 and the vertical as well as horizontal relationships between them (Reay and Hinings 2005).
-According to Di-Maggio and Powell (1983) organisational fields cannot be determined a priori but must be defined on the basis of empirical investigations.
+The concept of organisational fields has become an increasingly useful - meso - level of analysis for considering sets of organisations10, organisational populations11 and the vertical as well as horizontal relationships between them (Reay and Hinings 2005).
+According to DiMaggio and Powell (1983) organisational fields cannot be determined a priori but must be defined on the basis of empirical investigations.
 A field only exists to the extent that it is institutionally defined.
-The authors distinguish between four parts of institutional definition: 1. an increase in the extent of interaction among organisations in the field; 2. the emergence of sharply defined inter-organisational structures of domination and patterns of coalition; 3. an increase in the information load with which organisations in a field must contend, and 4. the development of a mutual awareness among participants in a set of organisations that they are involved in a common enterprise (DiMaggio and Powell 1983: 148).
-By organisational field, DiMaggio and Powell (1983: 148) refer to 'organisations that, in the aggregate, constitute a recognised area of institutional life'.
-In the initial stage of their existence, organisational fields are conceived as exhibiting diversity, whereas once a field becomes established, there is an inexorable push towards homogenisation (DiMaggio and Powell 1983: 148)9.
-This is because organisations in highly institutionalised environments are seeking to conform with these environments in order to gain the legitimacy and resources needed to survive (Meyer and Rowan 1977: 352).
-While early field concepts assume that processes of structu-
+The authors distinguish between four parts of institutional definition: 1. an increase in the extent of interaction among organisations in the field; 2. the emergence of sharply defined interorganisational structures of domination and patterns of coalition; 3. an increase in the information load with which organisations in a field must contend, and 4. the development of a mutual awareness among participants in a set of organisations that they are involved in a common enterprise (DiMaggio and Powell 1983: 148).
+In line with Hoffman (1999) we identify field membership as primarily based on a central issue (wage policy at European level) rather than a common technology or market.
+From this perspective, fields become centres of debates in which competing interests negotiate over issue interpretation (ibid.
+351).
+As such, organisational fields are conceived as 'arenas of power relations' (Brint and Karabel 1991: 355) where multiple field participants compete over the form of institutions or institutional logics (see below) that will guide organisational behaviour.